Tooley Street: London Bridge City and More London

 From 1987 into the early 1990s and again in the period from 1999 to 2009, new developments between the street and the river were created.
-In 1987, with the increasing urban regeneration of the Thames Corridor and nearby London Docklands, the area was acquired by the St Martins Property Group as part of their London Bridge City development, stretching from London Bridge easterly to English Grounds where it is terminated by the Southwark Crown Court site and this has caused a remarkable recovery in the area.
-In the later campaign of urban renewal More London has been created, bounded by the Hay's Galleria site and Potters Fields it is a pedestrian area connecting Tooley Street with London City Hall.
-From the Tooley Street end there are a spectacular vistas converging on Tower Bridge, The Tower of London and City Hall.
+In 1987, with the increasing urban regeneration of the Thames Corridor and nearby London Docklands, the area was acquired by the St Martins Property Group as part of their London Bridge City development, stretching from London Bridge easterly to English Grounds where it is terminated by the Southwark Crown Court site.
+In the later campaign of urban renewal More London has been created, bounded by the Hay's Galleria site and Potters Fields.
+It is a pedestrian area connecting Tooley Street with London City Hall.
+From the Tooley Street end there are some narrow vistas of Tower Bridge, The Tower of London and City Hall.
 A children's theatre called The Unicorn Theatre, has been built here.
 'The Scoop' is an amphitheatre or stepped area of More London upon which regular events (plays, music, open air movies) are held throughout the summertime.
-Besides City Hall, a number of prominent London companies are also based here including Visit London, Ernst and Young's European Headquarters, Norton Rose's main building and a Hilton hotel.
+Besides City Hall, a number of companies have their London bases here including Visit London, Ernst and Young's European Headquarters, the law firm Norton Rose's main building and a Hilton hotel.

 HMS Belfast is moored on the river front beside More London and The Queen's Walk provides a pedestrian route along the Thames on the northern perimeter of London Bridge City and More London, from Tower Bridge to London Bridge.
 This is part of the Jubilee Walkway.

 From 2012 St George's subsidiary of Berkeley Homes erected a major high value residential development between Potters Fields and Tower Bridge Road, called One Tower Bridge; apart from flats there is mixed leisure and retail, public space, a museum - cultural attraction and a boutique hotel in the old St Olave's Grammar School building.

 Public buildings

-The GLA's City Hall was opened here in 2000, although the GLA relocated to Tower hamlets in 2021.
+The GLA's City Hall was opened here in 2000, although the GLA relocated to Tower Hamlets in 2021.
 In 2009 Southwark Council opened its new civic centre in a modern office block at 160 Tooley Street, replacing some other facilities within the Borough.